Your Genes And Acne – Is There A Connection?

 Many types of genes hold some relevance to whether or not you will develop acne at any point of your life.
 Basically, your genes can regulate your skin’s sensitivity and its proneness to infection.
 If your body becomes easily inflamed, particularly, by the bacteria P. Acnes, then that is likely to be caused by your genetic makeup.
 Moreover, if your complexion is rich in sebum, that may be the result of a genetic sensitivity to androgen hormones.
 Essentially, possessing a concrete combination of genes can increase the probability that at some point in your life you may have to invest some time and effort into healing your skin due to acne.

-Another experiment measured the acne rate of the first degree relatives of 348 persons.
+Another experiment measured4 the acne rate of the first-degree relatives of 348 persons.
 More than half of the test subjects suffered from acne.
 The conclusion of the study represented a finding stating that if your immediate relatives experienced frequent breakouts, there was a quadruple probability that you would, as well.

 Still, it must be remarked that while these experiments investigated whether or not acne-suffering relatives shared common genes, they did not remark on shared diets and lifestyle.
 For example, if a family lives together, it is likely that its members will eat the same things; if their foods of choice possess a high sugar content, it is not unlikely that they will all have troublesome skin, regardless of the genes they share.